“What a Difference!”

 We Use Real Ear Measurements

-In-situ, probe mic, real ear measurements are used to determine frequency-specific amplification amounts when programming and adjusting hearing aids.
-Because everyone’s ear is shaped differently, the amount of sound that actually reaches the eardrum differs from person to person.
 For example, considering two people with the exact same hearing aids and the exact same hearing loss, a 6’6″ man with large ears is probably going to require more amplification from a hearing aid compared to a 5’1″ woman with tiny ears.
 Although the hearing aid software displays how much sound is being pumped out of the hearing aid, what really matters is how much sound actually reaches the eardrum, and the only way to know that is to perform real ear measurements.

 Only 30% of hearing clinicians routinely perform real ear measurements.
 (Mueller, 2014)